eoas-ubc/eoas-ubc.github.io/docs/jupyterbooks.md

 Here is a numbered figure with a caption!
 ```

-Keep other files that your book refers to, such as PDFs, in a separate folder.
-These will be copied to the right place as one of the steps in the publishing workflow.
+### 1.4 Files, folders, repositories and branches

+Put Markdown files for each page, and the `_config.yml` and `_toc.yml` files in a folder called `docs` under the repository's root.
+Put images in an `images` subfolder under `docs`.
+Put other files (like PDFs) in a folder under the root ("parallel" with the `docs` folder) and then move these by hand as a last step (see below).

+**Regarding branches for editing and publishing:**

+* If the website is for an individual GitHub repository then follow directions on the [Publish your book online](https://jupyterbook.org/start/publish.html#publish-your-book-online-with-github-pages) page of Jupyter Book documentation.
+* If the website is for a GitHub "organization" (like this one - eoas-tlef), then edit content in the `docs` branch and push resulting website content to the `master` branch of the organizations GitHub repository.
+Details for this scenario are below.

 ## 2. Building a Jupyter Book

+Work in the repository's `docs` branch.
+Edit Markdown, `_toc`, and/or Jupyter Notebook files in the repository's `docs` folder.
+Be SURE to commit finished edits to the `docs` branch and `push` to the GitHub repo's corresponding `docs` branch (or your fork of it).
+Then you can "build" the book.

-If you would like to work with a clean build, you can delete the build folder's contents "by hand", or empty it by running:
+To work with a clean build, delete the `_build` folder's contents "by hand", or empty it by running:

 ```bash
 jb clean docs/
 ```

 If jupyter execution is cached, this command will not delete the cached folder.

-To remove the build folder (including `cached` executables), you can run:
+To remove the build folder _including_ `cached` executables, run:

 ```bash
 jb clean --all docs/
 ```

-Make the book by running the following command in your terminal:
+Make the book by running the following command from the repository's root folder:

 ```bash
 jb build docs/